Affiliate Marketing: Some people love it, some people hate it.

 As for any profitable marketing channel, success takes work.
 However, improved sales, new customer generation, strong ROI, increased conversion, AOV and brand awareness make an affiliate program well worth it.

-To learn more about how eAccountable can support your affiliate channel, you can email firstname.lastname@example.org and one of our affiliate marketing experts will be in touch.
+To learn more about how eAccountable can support your affiliate channel, drop us a line here.
+You can also email email@example.com and one of our affiliate marketing experts will be in touch.